tung/ruggrogue/book/field-of-view.md

 This is why the `FovIter` struct housed so much temporary and iteration progress data: to remember where to pick up from after returning a single tile's worth of data.

 The `FovIter::advance` function begins by declaring and initializing two variables: `out_pos` and `out_symmetric`, for the tile position and symmetry test to output respectively.
-The setting of these variables indicates that the function should return them after this iteration.
+Setting these variables signals that the function should return their values after this iteration.
 Leaving them be instead causes nothing to be returned, in turn causing the function to be called again immediately if the iteration hasn't finished yet.

 The very first call to `FovIter::advance` sets the `octant` field to `Some(value)` where the value is the octant index of -1 to visit the starting tile, 0 through 7 for each of the octants, or 8 when shadow casting is complete.